-Children who live around the mountain range, particularly in the Smokies, love to tell stories and mountain monsters.
+Children who live around the mountain range, particularly in the Smokies, love to tell stories of mountain monsters.
 Popular tales involve werewolves, ghosts and the Sasquatch.
-You might also know about mountain monsters due to the Travel Channel’s hit reality TV show Mountain Monsters, which have brought to life these stories.
+You might also know about mountain monsters due to the reality TV show Mountain Monsters, which originally aired on Destination America and later on Travel Channel, and has brought to life these stories.

 So what are mountain monsters, and are they real?